Solid oxide fuel cell: Electrolyte

 The electrolyte is a dense layer of ceramic that conducts oxygen ions.
 Its electronic conductivity must be kept as low as possible to prevent losses from leakage currents.
 The high operating temperatures of SOFCs allow the kinetics of oxygen ion transport to be sufficient for good performance.
 However, as the operating temperature approaches the lower limit for SOFCs at around 600 °C, the electrolyte begins to have large ionic transport resistances and affect the performance.
 Popular electrolyte materials include yttria-stabilized zirconia (YSZ) (often the 8% form 8YSZ), scandia stabilized zirconia (ScSZ) (usually 9 mol% Sc2O3 – 9ScSZ) and gadolinium doped ceria (GDC).
-The electrolyte material has crucial influence on the cell performances.
+The electrolyte material has a crucial influence on the cell performance.
 Detrimental reactions between YSZ electrolytes and modern cathodes such as lanthanum strontium cobalt ferrite (LSCF) have been found, and can be prevented by thin (<100 nm) ceria diffusion barriers.

-If the conductivity for oxygen ions in SOFC can remain high even at lower temperatures (current target in research ~500 °C), material choices for SOFC will broaden and many existing problems can potentially be solved.
-Certain processing techniques such as thin film deposition can help solve this problem with existing materials by:
+If the conductivity for oxygen ions in SOFC can remain high even at lower temperatures (current target in research ~500 °C), material choices for SOFC will broaden, and many existing problems can be solved.
+Certain processing techniques, such as thin film deposition, can help solve this problem with existing materials by: